App Submission FAQ

 Testing your app

 - Q: Should I test my app before submitting to the Amazon Appstore?

 - Yes.
-To learn about the testing tools and services available from Amazon, see Testing Your App for the Amazon Appstore.
+To learn about the testing tools and services available from Amazon, see App testing tools and services.

 - Q: Why is my app tested on non-Amazon devices or from non-U.S. locations?

 - Some aspects of app testing for the Amazon Appstore may be carried out internationally.
 The testing process includes testing on a variety of devices, including both Amazon devices and non-Amazon Android devices, to verify that apps in the store function properly.